kviksilver/Smock/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Look for `ProtocolUnderTest`, `ProtocolUnderTestMock` and `TestingProtocolExtensions` in example project for more details.
+Look for `ProtocolUnderTest`, `ProtocolUnderTestMock` and `TestingProtocolExtensions` in Tests for more details.

 Basic example: